1966–67 New York Knicks season

 The 1966–67 New York Knicks season was the 21st season for the team in the National Basketball Association (NBA).
-In the regular season, the Knicks finished in fourth place in the Eastern Division with a 36–45 record, earning their first playoff berth in eight years.
+In the regular season, the Knicks finished in fourth place in the Eastern Division with a 36–45 record.
+In their first full season under head coach Dick McGuire, they secured their first playoff berth in eight years.
 New York lost in the opening round of the playoffs to the Boston Celtics, three games to one.

 NBA draft

 Note: This is not an extensive list; it only covers the first and second rounds, and any other players picked by the franchise that played at least one game in the league.